ropensci/statistical-software-review-book/scripts/pkgcheck-ex.md

 **2a.
 Network visualisation**

-[Click here](https://ropenscilabs.github.io/roreviewapi/static/demo_pkgstats77dfe392.html) for interactive network visualisation of calls between objects in package.
+Interactive network visualisation of calls between objects in package can be viewed by [clicking here](https://ropenscilabs.github.io/roreviewapi/static/demo_pkgstats77dfe392.html)

 ---

 **3. `goodpractice` and other checks**

 <details>
-<summary>click to see</summary>
+<summary>Details of goodpractice and other checks (click to open)</summary>
 <p>